Vysybyl/iris/content/posts/2024/10/26_topological-limits-of-finite-space-transformations.md

 the terms *input set* (A), *target set* (B) and *transformed set* (Y)  as synonyms of *domain*, *codomain* and *image*, respectively.

 ## Cost functions
-A cost function can be defined as a map from AxB to an abelian totally ordered group (typically R).
+A cost function can be defined as a map from AxB to an abelian totally-ordered group (typically R).
 (It should be clear that this definition of cost function encompasses also the idea of training data).